liangrj2014/ISPD24_contest/index.md

 The goal of this competition is to stimulate academic research aimed at developing a GPU/ML-enhanced global router tailored for industrial-level circuits.
 Notably, contemporary VLSI circuits often encompass tens of millions of cells, which is a significant departure from past global routing competitions that typically dealt with scenarios involving no more than 1 million cells.
 Due to the limitations of current routers, hierarchical or partitioning-based methods are commonly employed to manage large circuits, albeit at the risk of sacrificing a certain degree of optimality.
 It is of great importance to develop a scalable global router capable of handling circuits with tens of millions of cells, as it can greatly inform optimizations in the early design stages, such as floor-planning and placement.
 By fostering enthusiasm and innovation within the global routing research community, this competition aims to deliver substantial reductions in global routing runtime for these expansive industrial-grade circuits, harnessing the computational power of GPUs and the potential of machine learning techniques.
 Simultaneously, it strives to enhance the overall quality of routing results.

+### Input/Output Formats and Evaluation

+To enable teams from diverse backgrounds to participate, we have extracted routing resource information and netlist data from LEF and DEF files and organized them in simplified formats.
+Consequently, participants can approach the contest as a mathematical optimization problem within the GCell grid graph.
+The desired outcome is global routing solutions described within the GCell grid graph.
+The evaluation process is centered on several key metrics, including total wirelength, via count and routing congestion of the global routing solution, as well as the execution runtime of the global router.

+Please check [Introduction of the contest](https://drive.google.com/file/d/11wSwOaLQ0ZMEq2Znb3gjCAtLhNn1DV1w/view?usp=sharing) for more details.

 ### Anouncement
 - We've released example global routing solutions on Oct 28, 2023.